Home > News > DSU retains #3 Public, #9 Overall in USNWR HBCU rankings

 • The convening of a national HBCU Philanthropy Symposium, now in its 14th year.

-• The first-ever national Black Farmers Conference was held last Spring on campus.
+• The first-ever national Black Farmers Conference held last fall on campus.

 • A new Early Childhood Innovation Center serving childcare providers across the state and opening its doors in early 2025.